 INTRODUCTION: Ayurveda, the Indian traditional system of medicine means “science of life and longevity”.
 The unbeaten heritage of this system is a treasure house of knowledge for both preventive and curative health care available to humankind.
 It has provided treatment of many diseases using herbs, metals, minerals and formulating them into potent dosage forms 1.

-Diabetes Mellitus is associated with impaired glucose metabolism that leads to an increase in free radical production and increase in triglycerides and lipoproteins level with an increase in risk of vascular and renal disease 7.
+Diabetes Mellitus is associated with impaired glucose metabolism that leads to an increase in free radical production and an increase in triglycerides and lipoproteins level with an increase in the risk of vascular and renal disease 7.
 Despite the considerable progress in the management of Diabetes Mellitus, with insulin therapy, oral hypoglycemic agents, restricted diet, exercise either singly or in combination as there are remarkably good results have been reported with traditional medicines 8.
 Diabetes gives rise to various secondary problems such as retinopathy peripheral vascular insufficiencies and neuropathy.
-This secondary problem takes place due to oxidative stress and DNA damage caused by degradation of free radical in cell.
-Diabetes mellitus is associated with the increased oxidative stress 9.
+This secondary problem takes place due to oxidative stress and DNA damage caused by the degradation of free radical in the cell.
+Diabetes mellitus is associated with increased oxidative stress 9.

 Mechanism of Action of Herbal Drugs: The mechanism of action of herbal antidiabetic can be grouped as follows-